Criminal Justice Reform

 The Challenge We Are Facing

-The negative effects of this dogged fixation on revenge rather than rehabilitation do not merely affect the victim and the criminal.
-They ripple outward, creating a society where everyone is caught in a cycle – the families, the communities and the taxpayers who spend hundreds of billions of dollars a year keeping a broken system running and growing.
+The negative effects of this dogged fixation on revenge rather than rehabilitation do not merely affect the victim and the person who committed a crime.
+They ripple outward, creating a society where everyone is caught in a cycle – the families, the communities and the taxpayers who spend over $180 billion dollars a year on incarceration alone keeping a broken system running and growing.

 A Potential Alternative for Criminal Justice Reform